 One thing the books taught me was to be discerning; not all counsel is good counsel for a given situation.

-But the literature also induced me to be flexible as I slowly accepted the fact that general principles of behavior no longer applied.
+But the literature also led me to be flexible as I slowly accepted that general principles of behavior no longer applied.

 A 2005 journal entry reflects my frustration:

 The concept of living in the moment is popular with contemporary mental health specialists.
-It makes sense in the context of busy lives complicated by conflicting demands from work, family, school, social causes.
-Don’t miss out on today obsessively planning for or worrying about tomorrow, they caution.
+It makes sense in the context of busy lives complicated by conflicting demands from work, family, school, and social causes.
+Don’t miss out on today, obsessively planning for or worrying about tomorrow, they caution.

 I get it.